arashVsh/UCR-DatasetAnalizer/README.md

 2- each dataset's shape

+3- Number of clusters

+4- Distribution of elements in each cluster

-3- The list of possible pool_sizes for each dataset.
+5- The list of possible pool_sizes for each dataset.

-(If we say dataset X contains N observations, this list includes the divisors of N. I needed this info in another project)
+(If we say in dataset X, each observation contains N time stamps, this list includes the divisors of N (except 1 and N itself).
+I needed this info in another project)

+When the loading process is finished, the loaded datasets will be sorted based on the number of observations they contain.

 The above information will be saved to a text file named "datasetInfo.txt"

 I've added the results I got to this repository.

+Please, note that in my case, 7 out of 115 datasets could not be loaded due to the "Permission Exception."

 Arash Vashagh